Wind (surname)

 Wind is a topographical surname, of English origin, for someone who lived near a pathway, alleyway, or road.
 It is most popular in North East England, especially in Newcastle upon Tyne and Sunderland.
-However, the surname is also popular in the Netherlands and Denmark.
-The surname has several spelling forms including Waind, Wind, Wynd, Wain and Wean.
+The surname is also popular in the Netherlands and Denmark.
+The surname has several spellings including Waind, Wind, Wynd, Wain and Wean.

 Origins

-Wind originates from the Pre 7th century Old English "gewind".
-It describes either a person who lived by a particularly windy area such as North East England or a "winding" road.
-In the medieval times Wind was possibly given to a speedy runner or messenger.
+Wind originates from the pre-7th century Old English gewind.
+It describes either a person who lived in a particularly windy area such as North East England or a "winding" road.
+In medieval times Wind was possibly given to a speedy runner or messenger.

 The surname Wind was first found in Lancashire, a ceremonial county in North West England, at Windle with Hardshaw, a township, in the parish and union of Prescot, hundred of West Derby.
 "Before the reign of John, Windhull gave name to a family, of whom was Edusa, widow of Alan de Windhull, who obtained from that king a summons for her dower against Alan de Windhull, son of the former."